tannewt/wa-law.org/bill/2021-22/sb/5214/1/README.md

     b.
 A part-time student carrying at least half the normal school load and working fewer than thirty-five hours per week.

+## Section 4
+> This section adds a new section to an existing chapter [74.08A](/rcw/74_public_assistance/74.08A_washington_workfirst_temporary_assistance_for_needy_families.md).
+Here is the [modified chapter](rcw/74_public_assistance/74.08A_washington_workfirst_temporary_assistance_for_needy_families.md) for context.

+The department may not require applicants for temporary assistance for needy families to attend a WorkFirst orientation in person as a condition of eligibility.
+However, the department may conduct a WorkFirst orientation by phone.
+The department may incorporate orientation information into the recipient assessment conducted pursuant to RCW 74.08A.260.